 The balloon envelope for the air-launched drifter (ALD) is comprised of 0.03-mm thick polyethylene foil, a durable, lightweight material with properties that minimize the loss of helium lift gas through effusion.
 The ALDs are designed to float at a maximum altitude of about 3 km MSL.
-At and below this altitude, entrainment into the RFD is expected, making it the ideal altitude target.
-By adding ballast to the drifter or decreasing the ALD balloon volume, the drifter altitude can be controlled before standard atmosphere for density.
+At and below this altitude, inflows to the RFD are present, making it the ideal altitude target.
+By adding ballast to the drifter or decreasing the ALD balloon volume, the drifter altitude can be controlled before release.
+A 125 liter balloon lifting a 92 g payload will reach a maximum drift altitude at 3 km MSL.